-The rocks could principally be derived by different degrees of partial melting of the same parent material, leaving plagioclase in the residue (negative Eu-anomaly) (CULLERS & GRAF, 1984; TAYLOR & MCLENNAN, 1985), e.g. Na-granitic and amphibolitic rocks present in the older Svecofennian province (2.0-1.8 Ga) nearby in the east (Fig. 1).
+The rocks could principally be derived by different degrees of partial melting of the same parent material, leaving plagioclase in the residue (negative Eu-anomaly) (Cullers & Graf, 1984; Taylor & McLennan, 1985), e.g. Na-granitic and amphibolitic rocks present in the older Svecofennian province (2.0-1.8 Ga) nearby in the east (Fig. 1).
 This is not in conflict with a mixing origin of the zircon would preferentially deplete middle and heavy rare earths to the light, whereas monazite would give the opposite effect, in hybridization, because the magmas might be generated at different locations or dephts.
-However, the large aeromagnetic anomaly indicates the existence of substantial volumes of more mafic mantle derived magma responsible for the interaction with the granitic magma.
+However, the large aeromagnetic anomaly in the high magnetic areas in the south).
+These mostly ellipsoidal, 0.1-1 m bodies often carry xenocrysts (mainly K-feldspars) incorporated from the surroundings and exhibit a more or less hybridic texture with evidence of rapid cooling (apatite needles) (WYLLE et al., 1962).